4 Tips from Melissa Perri to Help New Chief Product Officers Settle into Their Roles

 Melissa Perri First-time CPO

-As of July 2022, there are over 2,000 openings for chief product officers (CPOs) in the United States on LinkedIn alone.
+As of July 2022, there are for chief product officers (CPOs) in the United States on LinkedIn alone.
 Why?
 Because customer expectations are changing, and businesses need to deliver outstanding digital product experiences to meet their wants and needs.
 And companies need someone with product knowledge and business acumen to oversee the delivery of these product experiences.

 However, there are very few chief product officers in the workforce, so many first-time chief product officers are unclear about their roles or how to thrive in their new position.